yzhang-gh/vscode-markdown/README.md

 <p><img src="https://github.com/yzhang-gh/vscode-markdown/raw/master/images/toc.png" alt="toc" width="305px"></p>

+- Run command **Create Table of Contents** to insert a new table of contents.

-- The TOC is **automatically updated** on file save.
-To disable please change the `toc.updateOnSave` option.
+- The TOC is **automatically updated** on file save by default.
+To disable, please change the `toc.updateOnSave` option.

 - The **indentation type (tab or spaces)** of TOC can be configured per file.
 Find the setting in the right bottom corner of VS Code's status bar.